bavanmaganti/Codes/README.md

-# All codes are written form scratch
+# All codes are written from scratch